briggsprashar/nhanes_inferential_2021_23/README.md

 Location in .ipynb file: `In [31]:`

 > How do age and marital status affect systolic blood pressure?

+`Single people have lowest SBP. followed by married people, with  widowed, divorced, or separated with highest SBP` (in the sample data)

 Variables explored:
 - `RIDAGEYR` (Age)